We are an United Way agency.

 Open to girls ages 4-18, our after-school program allows girls from Kingsport City and Sullivan County Schools to become Strong, Smart, and Bold through weekly Girls Inc. programming.
-After-School programming includes transportation on vans to our facility from the child's school, a daily snack, free activity time, homework help, access to our in-house library & computer lab, and Girls Inc. National Programs.
+After-School programming includes transportation on vans to our facility from the child's school, a daily snack, free activity time, homework help, access to our in-house library, and Girls Inc. National Programs.
 In addition to these daily activities, girls also get the opportunity to sign up for special activities such as bible classes, Small Miracles Therapeutic Horseback Riding, Girlbotics Lego League, Girls Inc. Mentoring, and monthly nursing home visits.

 Fees based on income.